 Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

-Nikola Jokic is one of the players to watch on Monday at 10:00 PM ET, when the Denver Nuggets (53-29) play the Phoenix Suns (45-37) at Ball Arena.
+Monday's 10:00 PM ET game between the Denver Nuggets (53-29) and the Phoenix Suns (45-37) at Ball Arena features the Nuggets' Nikola Jokic as a player to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TNT.
+In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.

 How to Watch Nuggets vs. Suns